 Members must join the network in order to post blogs and write advice columns.
 But once you register, you have full access to the site's comprehensive database of user-generated content.
 If you find something exceptionally useful, you can choose to rank it.
 In theory, the better content will stand out and all users will benefit from reading those posts.

 Pregnancy, baby feeding and options for childcare are all part of Minti.
 The site is clean and easy to navigate.
 Its lasting feature -- user-written content -- boasts the intelligence of the site's members and sets Minti apart from many of the other, more gimmicky parenting social networking sites.

-For more on social networking sites, visit the links on the next page.
+For more on social networking sites, visit the links below.

 - BabyCenter.
 (June 20, 2009) http://www.babycenter.com/?intcmp=Nav_Global_Logo&pn=Baby%20Hub

 - Disney Family Community.
 (June 21, 2009) http://family.go.com/

 - Fung, Amanda.
 "Mother's little helper: Café Mom finds a winning online formula."
 Crain's New York Business.
 May 4, 2008.
 (June 19, 2009) http://www.crainsnewyork.com/apps/pbcs.dll/article?AID=/20080504/FREE/876270075

 - Hot Moms Club.
 (June 21, 2009) http://www.hotmomsclub.com/

 - Minti.
 (June 19, 2009) http://www.minti.com/